Nation faces a double coronavirus surge as omicron spreads - NewsBreak

 Jeff Zients, the White House coronavirus response coordinator, said the U.S. has the tools to fight the virus, including omicron, and “there is no need to lock down.”
 With vaccines available now for 95% of Americans, “we know how to keep our kids in schools and our businesses open.
 And we’re not going to shut down.”

-Health officials called on Americans to get vaccinated, get their booster shots, wear masks indoors and get tested before traveling and before holiday gatherings.NFL mandates boosters for players, personnel
+Health officials called on Americans to get vaccinated, get their booster shots, wear masks indoors and get tested before traveling and before holiday gatherings.Pfizer confirms COVID pill appears to works against omicron

 “Hospital capacity is already at a breaking point in many states because of severe cases of COVID-19,” Michael Fraser, CEO of the Association of State and Territorial Health Officials, said in a statement.